miros/marathon-vault-role-plugin/README.md

 Role names for marathon applications are formed as following: `{role_prefix_from_config}-{marathon_app_id}`.

 For instance, when `role_prefix` is `mesos` and marathon app id is `/apps/my-doge-app`, Vault approle for application will be `mesos-apps-my-doge-app`.
-In case this role does not exist plugin will try to use `mesos-apps` (one level up marathon app id path) as vault approle.
+In case this role does not exist plugin will try to use `mesos-apps` as vault approle (one level up marathon app id path).

-*You need to create roles for you application in vault by yourself.*
+*You need to create roles in vault for you applications by yourself.*

 ## Default secrets path

-By default plugin injects all secrets defined in vault path: `/{default_secrets_path_from_config}/{marathon-app-id}/*` (but only one level deep - immediate children)
+By default plugin injects all secrets defined in vault path: `/{default_secrets_path_from_config}/{marathon-app-id}/*` (but only one level deep, immediate children)

 For instance, when `default_secrets_path=mesos` (in plugin config) and `marathon_app_id=/apps/my-doge-app` then secrets defined in vault path `/mesos/apps/my-doge-app/passwords` will be available as ENV variables `$PASSWORDS_SOME_KEY_NAME`, `$PASSWORDS_OTHER_KEY_NAME`, etc...